Why are My Hydrangea Leaves Turning Brown?

 Should I Cut The Brown Leaves Off My Hydrangea?

 You should not cut the brown leaves instantly after seeing them.
 Sudden cutting may leave the hydrangea in danger.
 But you can prune the leaves if more than 50% of them become brown.
-Although the leaves will remove them themselves.
+Although the leaves will remove themselves.
 It is better to take precautions and avoid any infections.
 Season maintenance is a must for hydrangeas.
-So do not forget to prune hydrangeas for the best bloom before the winter.
+So do not forget to prune hydrangeas for the best bloom before winter.

 Final Thoughts